ariary/volana/README.md

 Only the `vodka` launch command line will be catched

+* Detection systems that are based on history command output
-* Detection systems that are based on history files
+* Detection systems that are based on historic files
   * `.bashrc`,`zshrc`, `bash_history` etc ..

 ### Visible for